 Student Design Teams

 UA's highly regarded student design teams allow students at all levels to apply classroom theory to a major design project.
 Our design teams consistently rank highly in national and international competitions and are open to students in any major.
 No applications are needed.

 Akronauts Rocket Design Team

-The UA Concrete Canoe Team participates in a national competition where top engineering schools from across the country build and race canoes made out of concrete.
+The UA Concrete Canoe Design Team participates in a national competition where top engineering schools from across the country build and race canoes made out of concrete.
 Team members learn the aspects of the construction experience, including management skills, concrete mix design, artistic ability, canoe paddling, graphic design and technical writing.
-Many design team members are civil engineering majors, though anyone can join and no experience is necessary.

 Zips Aero Design Team

-The SAE Zips Baja Team designs, fabricates, and tests mini off-road Baja vehicles to compete against other colleges across the country.
-Their goal is to build a Baja car that can survive the toughest of road terrain.
+The Zips Baja Design Team designs, fabricates, and tests mini off-road Baja vehicles to compete against other colleges across the country.
+The goal is to build a Baja car that can survive the toughest of road terrain.
 Students must function as a team to not only design, build, test, promote, and race a vehicle within the limits of the rules, but also to generate financial support for their project and manage their educational priorities.
-While many design team members are mechanical engineering majors, the team is open to any UA student.

 The Formula Combustion Design Team provides students with an opportunity to participate in projects with real-world applications.
 Students are challenged to incorporate classroom knowledge into effective design related to the automotive industry.
 The competition concept is that a fictitious manufacturing company has contracted a group of engineers to manufacture a prototype formula-style race car to be evaluated for production.
 The vehicle must have high performance in acceleration, braking and handling.
 The car must also be aesthetically pleasing, comfortable and easy to maintain.
 With the same considerations as any engineering business, the students must also evaluate cost, manufacturing capabilities and reliability.

-Similar to the Formula SAE Design Team, the Formula Electric Team creates an environment for students similar to industry work.
+The Formula Electric Design Team creates an environment for students similar to industry work.
 Students must manufacture a prototype electric race car to be evaluated for production.
 The vehicle must have high performance in terms of acceleration, braking, and handling capabilities.
 The car must also be aesthetically pleasing, comfortable, and easy to maintain.
 With the same considerations as any engineering business, the students must also evaluate cost, manufacturing capabilities, and reliability of the race car.